NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

 Definitions and ratios

 The key ratios have been calculated in accordance with generally accepted financial ratios applied by financial analysts.
-Definitions are shown on page 70 in the annual report for 2017.
+Definitions are shown on page 81.

-The financial statements of the parent company ALK-Abelló A/S for the period 1 January to 31 December 2017 have been prepared in accordance with the Danish Financial Statements Act for large reporting class D enterprises.
+The financial statements of the parent company ALK-Abelló A/S for the period 1 January – 31 December 2018 have been prepared in accordance with the Danish Financial Statements Act for large reporting class D enterprises.